How do I join?

-Most Wednesdays the rowing club heads to the Athletic Union’s socials along with all the other AU sports which takes place at Revolutions in Fallowfield.
-Our social secs also organise some more relaxed club activities such as bowling, mini golf and curry nights to bond our squads together.
-All the information will be posted by our Social secs on the Facebook pages.
+Every few Wednesdays the rowing club heads to the Athletic Union’s socials along with all the other AU sports.
+Our social secs also organise some more relaxed club activities such as bowling, mini-golf and curry nights to bond our squads together.
+All the information will be posted by our Social secs on the club Facebook pages.

 How do I get put into a crew?